CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile-interests.md

-# REST API: request interests from profile
+# REST API: GET profile interests

 There are several different ways to request the interests of a profile.
 Which method is best depends on how you want to use it.
 You can request